E-E-A-T Implementation Scorecard | The Three Streams GEO Methodology

-This tool is provided for educational purposes only as part of the Three Streams GEO Methodology.
 The creators assume no responsibility for business decisions or outcomes resulting from use of this tool.
-E-E-A-T signals shown are tailored to each content type based on documented patterns.
+Signals are tailored to each content type based on documented patterns.
+Use "N/A" for signals that genuinely don't apply to your content — not for signals that are missing or not yet implemented.

 Why This Scorecard Evaluates Trust First